magento/magento2-page-builder/docs/create-custom-content-type/overview.md

 ## Quote module

 As with most things in Magento, content types for Page Builder are housed in modules.
-The convention for naming modules that are solely dedicated to Page Builder, such as our Quote content type, is to prefix all the content type name with `PageBuilder`.
+The convention for naming modules that are solely dedicated to Page Builder, such as our Quote content type, is to prefix all content type names with `PageBuilder`.
 This helps visually group content type modules within your vendor directory.
-Of course, this convention doesn't apply If you are adding a content type as part of an existing module.
+Of course, this convention does not apply if you are adding a content type as part of an existing module.

 Applying this convention to the module for our Quote content type, we get the name `PageBuilderQuote`, and can set up our module as shown here: